-- Although the Group has more than 50% effective ownership interest in these entities, they are not treated as subsidiaries, but instead treated as equity-accounted investees.
-The underlying shareholder agreements/board composition do not provide control to the Group. - Although the Group only has a 33.34% effective ownership interest in this entity, it was treated as a subsidiary until 22 February 2018, as the Group was able to govern the financial and operating policies of the company by virtue of an agreement with the other investor. - Although the Group only has a 33.14% effective ownership interest in this entity, it is treated as a subsidiary, as the Group is able to govern the financial and operating policies of the company by virtue of an agreement with the other investors. - # On 22 February 2018, the Government of Djibouti illegally seized control of Djibouti operations and hence the Group has stopped consolidating this entity's operating results.
+^{} Although the Group has more than 50% effective ownership interest in these entities, they are not treated as subsidiaries, but instead treated as equity-accounted investees.
+The underlying shareholder agreements/ board composition do not provide control to the Group.

+- Although the Group only has a 33.14% effective ownership interest in this entity, it is treated as a subsidiary, as the Group is able to govern the financial and operating policies of the company by virtue of an agreement with the other investors. - # On 22 February 2018, the Government of Djibouti illegally seized control of Djibouti operations and hence the Group has stopped consolidating this entity's operating results.
 The Group commenced arbitration proceedings before the London Court of International Arbitration to protect its rights, or to secure damages and compensation for breach or expropriation.
 The London Court of International Arbitration ruled Djibouti government's seizure of control of the terminal from the Group as illegal.
 The Group will continue to pursue all legal means to defend its rights as a shareholder. - ## Businesses acquired during the year; refer to note 26 for details. - ### The Group has received advance proceeds from sale of non-controlling interest in this entity.
-Change in shareholding will be effective on transfer of shares which is expected to complete in H12022.
+Change in shareholding will be effective on transfer of shares which is expected to complete in H1 2022.